 (35) S4 and S8 drugs and associated records must be maintained in a secure manner.
 Discrepancies in S8 drugs must be immediately and thoroughly investigated by those involved.
-Any unresolved discrepancy should be reported to the Head of School or Director, University Research Centre.
-The Head of School or Director, University Research Centre will further investigate (in conjunction with the relevant Chief Investigator), and report any unresolved discrepancies to the relevant authorities as described below.
+Any unresolved discrepancy should be reported to the Dean or Director, Research Institute.
+The Dean or Director, Research Institute will further investigate (in conjunction with the relevant Chief Investigator), and report any unresolved discrepancies to the relevant authorities as described below.

-(36) Any suspected or actual loss or theft of an S4 or S8 drug must be reported by the Head of School, Director, University Research Centre, or their nominee, to:
+(36) Any suspected or actual loss or theft of an S4 or S8 drug must be reported by the Dean, Director, Research Institute, or their nominee, to:

-(37) Any suspected or actual loss or destruction of a drugs register must be reported to the Head of School or Director, University Research Centre for the purpose of reporting to the PSB.
+(37) Any suspected or actual loss or destruction of a drugs register must be reported to the Dean or Director, Research Institute for the purpose of reporting to the PSB.

 (38) In the event of loss or destruction of a drugs register an accurate inventory must be made of all S4 or S8 drugs held (see Part E) and the details entered into a new drugs register (see Part D).

 (39) The Schedule Drugs Checklist should be used as a compliance monitoring tool.
 It should be completed by the Authorised Personnel (or delegate) at the time of an inventory of S8 drugs.
-The checklist should be forwarded to the Head of School or Director, University Research Centre for information and corrective action, as required.
+The checklist should be forwarded to the Dean or Director, Research Institute for information and corrective action, as required.

 (40) Refer to the Associated Information page for links to key pieces of legislation, forms and other related documentation.